Durable, tough, and long-lasting tumbling media with no abrasive

-From missiles and armaments, personnel delivery vehicles, electronics, aircraft and ships, military manufacturers have been at the forefront of materials development and manufacturing techniques.
+From missiles and armaments, personnel delivery vehicles, electronics, aircraft, and ships, military manufacturers have been at the forefront of material development and manufacturing techniques.

-Many of these manufacturers use Isotropic finishing media on superalloys and other high tech synthetic materials have been produced to meet high stress applications needs.
+Many of these manufacturers use isotropic finishing media on superalloys, and other high-tech synthetic materials have been produced to meet high-stress application needs.

 OEM Custom Metal Finishing: